rishi-div/graphql-engine/docs/graphql/cloud/metrics/integrations/azure-monitor.rst

 Introduction
 ------------
-You can export metrics, operation logs and traces of your Hasura Cloud project to `Azure Monitor <https://azure.microsoft.com/en-in/services/monitor/>`_.
+You can export metrics, operation logs and traces in your Hasura Cloud project to `Azure Monitor <https://azure.microsoft.com/en-in/services/monitor/>`_.
 This can be configured on the integrations tab on the project's setting page.

 .. note::

-    Azure monitor Integration is only available for Hasura Cloud projects on the ``Standard`` (pay-as-you-go) tier and above.
+    The Azure Monitor Integration is only available for Hasura Cloud projects on the ``Standard`` (pay-as-you-go) tier and above.

 Prerequisites
 -------------